the-crypt-keeper/can-ai-code/README.md

 ## News

+**12/28** Evaluate Nous Hermes 2 Yi 34B quants, great model but recommend to avoid the 3bit EXL2.

 **12/28** Split up mixtral and mistral, evaluate a wide array of mixtral instruct quants.

 **12/25** Fix up all urls, remove SLAM-group/NewHope (model no longer available) and update some EXL2 results.